 Such uses, activities, and facilities may be conducted on a commercial or membership basis, solely on privately-owned property or on privately- owned lots or parcels interspersed with public land under a special use permit from the U.S. Forest Service or other public agency, primarily for the use of persons who do not reside on the same lot or parcel as that on which the recreational use is located.

-activities include but are not limited to: downhill skiing, cross- country skiing, snowboarding, snow shoeing, snowmobiling, or other activities.
+Snow-related activities include but are not limited to: downhill skiing, cross- country skiing, snowboarding, snow shoeing, snowmobiling, or other snow-related activities.

 Accessory year-round and non-snow related activities include but are not limited to: alpine recreational activities; cultural events and festivals; and conference events.